 The 10th Mountain Division is a light infantry division in the United States Army.
 They are based at Fort Drum, New York.
 It is a subordinate unit of the XVIII Airborne Corps.
-Designated as a mountain warfare unit, the division is the only one of its size in the US military to receive intense specialized training for fighting in mountainous and arctic conditions.
-Since 2001, the 10th Mountain Division is the most deployed unit in the United States Military.
+Designated as a mountain warfare unit, the division is the only one of its size in the U.S. military to receive intense specialized training for fighting in mountainous and arctic conditions.
+Since 2001, the 10th Mountain Division has been the most deployed unit in the United States Military.

-The main purpose of a light infantry unit is to be able to move to combat quickly.
-And because the 10th Mountain Division doesn’t have tanks, Bradleys, Strykers they can deploy quicker than most army units.
-And as a result, 10th Mountain is among the most deployed units in the army.
+The primary purpose of a light infantry unit is to be able to move to combat quickly.
+And because the 10th Mountain Division doesn’t have tanks, Bradleys, Strykers can deploy quicker than most army units.
+And as a result, 10th Mountain is among the most deployed units in the Army.
 It was the first regular army unit to get to Afghanistan.

 Originally founded as the 10th Light Division (Alpine) in 1943, the division was redesignated the 10th Mountain Division in 1944 and fought in the mountains of Italy in some of the roughest terrains in the country under heavy fire and conditions.